Ninetalesgh/dndcampaign/vault/database/spells.md

 You raise a hand and fire forth a crackling spark that ignites the air around it.
 Make a ranged spell attack.
 On a hit, the target takes 4d6 fire plus 4d8 Lightning damage.
 If this attack was made with advantage, the spark additionally explodes on a hit, forcing each other creature within 2 *(3m)* of the target to make a DEX Save.
-On a failure, a creature takes half the attack’s damage.
+On a failure, a creature takes half the attack's damage.
 - **Classes**: Artificer, Sorcerer, Wizard
 *(Source: CS)*